BlueHorn07/bluehorn07.github.io/_posts/mathematics/calculus/2024-06-08-sequence-and-series-problem-solving.md

 Show $\sum a_n$ converges, then $\sum 2^n a_{2^n}$.

-Becuase, $a_n$ is non-increasing and positive sequence, blow inequality satisfies.
+because, $a_n$ is non-increasing and positive sequence, blow inequality satisfies.

 $$
 \begin{aligned}